marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/deployments.md

 Kubectl sends a POST request to `/deployments` of K8s API to create a *Deployment* object.
 Kubernetes creates a *Pod* object based on Deployment.
-The pod is assigned to a worked node.
+The pod is assigned to a Worker Node.
 Kubelet on a worker node pulls the image and runs the container.

 ## Scaling